Neurologists in San Antonio, Texas

 We specialize in treating your neurological needs.
 Our top neurologists help our patients improve their quality of life and complete over 3,000 neurosurgeries at Methodist Healthcare hospitals in San Antonio each year, making us the busiest neurology program in South Texas.

 According to the National Research Corporation, San Antonians prefer Methodist Healthcare's neurosurgeons for their neurology care over any other hospital in the region.
 We take care of more than 44 percent of the area’s neurological patients.
 Four of our adult hospitals maintain designations as Primary Stroke Centers by The Joint Commission, meaning we meet exceptional standards of care when administering stroke treatment.

 We offer expert neurological care at the following locations:

 - Methodist Hospital—A Primary Stroke Center

 - Methodist Hospital Metropolitan—A Primary Stroke Center

-- Methodist Hospital Stone Oak—A part of the Texas Neurosciences Institute and a Primary Stroke Center
+- Methodist Hospital Stone Oak—A Primary Stroke Center

 - Methodist Children's Hospital—Offering pediatric neurosurgery and maternal-fetal care